Background & Solution

 Background

 The United States is one of the most unfit countries in the world.
 Obesity has indirectly led to a national epidemic of heart disease, diabetes, stroke, hypertension, and other health problems.
 Healthcare costs commensurately are skyrocketing.
 Physical education has been dropped from nearly all primary and secondary schools throughout the country.
-However, obesity or fitness is a lifestyle choice and lifestyle choices can be positively impacted.

 The United States Olympians and Paralympians Association (USOPA) has begun utilizing the Olympians and Paralympians to promote fitness and the Olympic ideals.
-Given their exemplary role model for fitness, the Olympians and Paralympians are the perfect group to encourage our children to embrace a lifetime of fitness.
+Given their exemplary role model for fitness, Olympians and Paralympians are the perfect group to encourage our children to embrace a lifetime of fitness.

 Solution